 Fill out the Education Plan Section (middle portion) with your Community Partner Agency Supervisor

 Track your hours and submit this completed form to your Instructor before the end of the Quarter

 Community Partner Agency may also ask you to fill out their volunteer application as well as a background check form.

-Once you know you have a Service-Learning assignment, research the Community Partners link and choose one or several that
+Once you know you have a Service-Learning assignment, research these Community Partner links and choose one or several

-Using the information provided, contact them, request a volunteer application and set up a time to meet them in person for
+Using the information provided, contact the agency, request a volunteer application and set up a time to meet with them

-non-profit organization that is not listed here, contact the staff in the SFCC Center for Service-Learning immediately.
+local non-profit organization that is not listed here, let your instructor know and contact the staff in the SFCC Center

 The Service-Learning Club provides students with opportunities to become civically engaged community members.
 A civically engaged